Am I an employee?

 Your rights when having a baby

-maternity leave is for up to 52 weeks.
+All employees are entitled to up to 52 weeks maternity leave.
 Your employment rights are protected during this time.
 You still get pay rises and can build up holiday.
 And you have a right to return to work.

 You do not have to take all your maternity leave.
 But you must take at least two weeks of it.
 This is four weeks if you work in a factory.